matymm347/maparium/README.md

 # 🗺️ Maparium

-**Maparium** is a lightweight and fast web application that provides real-time access to geospatial data across Poland.
-Built as a comprehensive GIS platform, it will offer multiple data layers including flood predictions, drought visualization, demographic data, and more - serving as a modern alternative to slow and difficult-to-use official portals.
+**Maparium** is a lightweight web application that provides access to geospatial data across Poland.
+Built as a comprehensive GIS platform, it offers multiple data layers, including flood predictions, drought visualization, demographic data, and more—serving as a modern alternative to slow and difficult-to-use official portals.

-Designed for everyday citizens, students, journalists, and curious minds.
-The official "Hydroportal", although feature-rich for GIS professionals and government officials, is way too slow and hard to read for spontaneous use.
-Maparium's mission is to make this GIS data as accessible and intuitive as possible.
+Designed for everyday citizens, students, journalists, and curious minds, Maparium aims to make GIS data accessible and intuitive.
+While official government websites are feature-rich for GIS professionals and officials, they are often too slow and complex for spontaneous use.
+Maparium's mission is to simplify access to this data.

-Built with **React (TypeScript)** and **Vite**, it features a hybrid mapping setup that combines a **MapTiler** basemap with **custom geospatial data layers** served via a self-hosted **TileServer-GL** instance.

-At its current demo stage, the app displays a fullscreen interactive map with expandable data layer functionality.

----

-## Features

-- 🌊 **Flood hazard map**
-- 🖥 **Vector Tiles**: Hosted via self-managed **TileServer-GL**
+Built with **React (TypeScript)** and **Vite** for the frontend, Protomaps basemap, and custom pmtiles for the backend, the website currently works as a serverless solution.

 ---